Anıl Demir

-Anıl Demir (born 4 November 1996) is a Turkish footballer who plays as a goalkeeper for Fethiyespor.
+Anıl Demir (born 4 November 1996) is a Turkish footballer who plays as a goalkeeper for TFF 2.
+Lig club Kırklarelispor.

 Professional career

 Demir is a youth product of Pendikspor and Fenerbahçe.
 He signed a professional contract with Fenerbahçe in 2013, and was assigned to their youth teams.
 He joined Tarsus İdman Yurdu on loan for the 2017–18 season in the TFF Third League, and helped the team earn promotion.
 He permanently transferred to Tarsus İdman Yurdu when his loan ended in 2018.
 On 1 July 2021, he transferred to TFF First League club Ümraniyespor, acting as backup goalkeeper.
 He helped the club earn promotion into the Süper Lig for the 2022–23 season.
 He made his professional debut with Ümraniyespor in a 5–2 Süper Lig loss to Beşiktaş on 30 October 2022.

 International career

 Demir was born in Turkey and is of Serbian descent.
 He is a youth international for Turkey, having played up to the Turkey U18s.
 In March 2015 he received an offer to represent Serbia internationally.